-At Story99, we’ve worked on building and refining fundraise narratives for dozens of B2B, Tech & Deeptech startups (seed, series A and Series B).
-Many have gone ahead and raised capital successfully.
-We’ve also helped VCs nail their narrative for LPs.
+At Story99, we’ve worked with several B2B, Tech & Deeptech startups to help them improve / build their fundraise narratives (seed, series A and Series B).
+Many went ahead and raised capital successfully.

-Beyond just the narrative & storytelling, we also take care of the final design / aesthetics.
+Beyond the narrative & storytelling, the final design / aesthetics of the deck is also taken care of.

 To understand this service in detail and the exact operating model (+ some work reference), just drop an email to [email protected] or block a 30 min meeting via Calendly.
-All the best in your fundraising.
+All the best in your fundraising efforts.

 <aside> <img src="notion://custom_emoji/3c35a317-d438-469f-a88e-a21523d2b515/356011d7-387b-8007-b573-007a75f83db8" alt="notion://custom_emoji/3c35a317-d438-469f-a88e-a21523d2b515/356011d7-387b-8007-b573-007a75f83db8" width="40px" />